JosChavz/web-differences/README.md

 - [ ] Implement a visual report of the differences
 - [x] Leverage off Docker to run the program with the respected Chrome version
 - [x] Create different Docker containers for other browsers
+- [ ] Only have one instance that runs the WebDriver, instead of 2

+## Issues

+If there are any issues, please create an issue in the repository.

+Here are some that I have seen:

+- The program will not work if the ORIGIN website has a different structure.

+  For example, if the ORIGIN is `http://subdomain.domain.com` but the actual website is `http://domain.com`, the program will not work.

+- If trying to compare a gallery page, the program will not work.

+  Mostly due to having so many pages to load.

+- There are times when minor differences will cause a false-positive.

+  For example, if there is an animation on the page, the program will detect it as a difference.
+Even Google Maps will cause a false-positive.

+## FAQs

+#### Can I use this on Mac?

+Unfortunately, this program is only available for Linux and Windows due to restrictions by Selenium Grid.